martinjezek/generator-fatb/README.md

 [![Dependencies Status][david-image]][david-url]
 [![devDependencies Status][david-dev-image]][david-dev-url]

-> Yeoman generator for jQuery plugins - it makes it easy to create a new plugin with Grunt tasks for testing and releasing new versions.
+> Yeoman generator for jQuery plugins - it makes it easy to create a new plugin with Gulp tasks for testing and releasing new versions.

 ## Getting Started